U.S. detects new activity at North Korea factory that built ICBMs: source

 “They seem to have figured out the engines, but not all the higher-tech stuff, and that might be what this is about,” the official said.

-“What’s more, a liquid-fuelled ICBM doesn’t pose nearly the threat that a solid-fuelled one would because they take so long to fuel, and that’s something we almost certainly could see in time to abort a launch, given our assets in the vicinity.”
+“What’s more, a liquid-fueled ICBM doesn’t pose nearly the threat that a solid-fueled one would because they take so long to fuel, and that’s something we almost certainly could see in time to abort a launch, given our assets in the vicinity.”

-Additional reporting by David Alexander; Writing by Mary Milliken; Editing by Peter Cooney
+Additional reporting by David Alexander and Joyce Lee; Writing by Mary Milliken; Editing by Peter Cooney